kamogeloCodes/kamogeloCodes/README.md

 ### Hi there I'm kamogelo 👋
-- 🔭 I’m currently working on ...It's a secret lol.
+- 🔭 I’m currently working on ...A daily planner.
 - 🌱 I’m currently learning ...
-React.
+Flutter.
 - 📫 How to reach me: ...@kamogelo142.
 - 😄 Pronouns: ...She/Her.
 <!--